 Research on the everyday practices of democratic politics, citizens’ aspirations and dissatisfactions with liberal values, institutions and elites.
 Building on the seminal insights of Albert O. Hirschman, research at the Centre explores changing forms of civic engagement that produce new configurations of "voice" and "exit”

-A series of public lectures and conferences organised and supported by the Centre
+A series of public lectures, conferences and workshops organised and supported by the Centre

 A series of PhD activities to foster interdisciplinary communities